 Timothy L. Hall President Austin Peay State University On August 1, 2007, Tim Hall became the ninth president of Austin Peay State University in Clarksville, Tenn.
 Enrollment at the university has climbed steadily since Hall’s arrival at APSU, passing 10,000 students in 2009 and increasing overall nearly 20% from 2007 to 2011.
 Research funding has improved by 50% and giving to the university by nearly 100% during that same period.
 Hall’s constant focus on student success has seen the APSU’s retention and graduation rates reach all-time highs.
 To meet the demand of record enrollments, the university has added 57 new faculty lines since President Hall began his tenure.
 He has also overseen the university’s expansion through establishing satellite programs in Dickson and Springfield, and significant increases in evening courses, courses offered during the summer, and—most recently, a new winter term begun during the 2011-12 holiday break.

 The growth of the Austin Peay student body has also prompted a wave of new building projects.
 Since Hall became president, university facilities have expanded to include an educational building on the Fort Campbell Army post opened in the spring of 2008; the Hemlock Semiconductor Building—home of the university’s new Chemical Engineering Tech program—and a new Honors Commons, both opened in the fall of 2010; and the Castle Heights residence hall, opened in the fall of 2011.
-Plans are under way to add three new dormitories, a new Math and Computer Science Building, major renovations to the football stadium, and major renovation and expansion of the Trahern Building over the next several years.
+During the 2013-14 academic year, students moved into three new residence halls and the Maynard Mathematics and Computer Science Building opened.
+Major renovations to the football stadium are scheduled for completion in fall of 2014 and planning is ongoing for major renovation and expansion of the Trahern Building over the next several years.
 President Hall supervised the opening of the Governor’s School for Computational Physics in the summer of 2008, a five-week, summer residential program for talented high school students.
 He also cooperated with the local school system to establish in the fall of 2008 the Middle College at Austin Peay State University, a program for high school students who complete both high school and university credits on the campus of Austin Peay.

 Hall has been closely involved in local economic development activities through participation in the Chamber of Commerce, the Economic Development Council, and the Industrial Development Board.
 He also serves on the community advisory board for a local bank and serves as a board member for the Cumberland Region Tomorrow board, which focuses on regional development issues in Middle Tennessee.
 His leadership has been recognized by his inclusion in the Nashville Post’s 2010 and 2011 In Charge list of education leaders in the Middle Tennessee area.